SardonicBeauty/FitPredictionML/README.md

-This is a FitPrediction model, where with the measurements how it will suit on an individual will be predicted.
+This is a FitPrediction model, where with the measurements given it would determine how a clothing will suit on an individual.